SaniyaKhullar/NetREm/README.md

 ![png](netrem_pipeline.PNG)

-## Hardware Requirements
+## Hardware Requirements 🖥️

 Please note that larger prior graph networks may require more memory, space, and time.
-We anticipate that you would only need a standard computer (e.g. 32 GB RAM and 32 GB storage) with enough RAM to support the operations.
+We anticipate that you would only need a standard computer (e.g. 32 GB RAM and 32 GB storage 💻) with enough RAM to support the operations.

-## Software Requirements
+## Software Requirements 👩‍💻

 The analysis is based on Python version 3.10.
 Please ensure you have cloned or downloaded our NetREm Github code and package.

-In the Anaconda navigator prompt, you can create a virtual environment to run our code by running:
+In the Anaconda navigator prompt, you can create a virtual environment to run our code by running :
 `conda create -n NetREm python=310`

-Then, to activate this environment, please run:
+Then, to activate this environment, please run :
 `conda activate NetREm`

 Please change the current directory to the NetREm folder by running `cd NetREm`.